 You can easily add beads with this stitch.
 Since you can open the stitch out to form a V, there are countless geometric patterns too.
 You can also use it to hold down a thicker thread or ribbon, or weave a thin ribbon through the spokes.

 Italian knotted border stitch is actually a variety of Fly stitch and you begin the stitch in the same way.

-Bring the thread through the fabric out at the top and to the left of the line that is to be worked.
+Bring the thread through the fabric out at the top and to the left of the line you are working.

-Insert the needle a small space along the line, level and to the right of where the thread first came out.
+Insert the needle a little way along the line, level, and to the right of where the thread first came out.